KaioDotIO/KaioDotIO/README.md

 ### Hello there!
-**KaioDotIO/KaioDotIO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working ...
+- 🔭 I’m currently working as Front End Developer at Agência Digital M3
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...